 - Is there space to grow, and places to play?
 There's a lot to be said for giving the kids some outdoor space to play in (not to mention the peace of mind knowing they're safely confined to your own property).
 And check out the nearby parks, open spaces and even laneways, all of which are popular places where kids like to congregate.
-Another potential benefit is the opportunity to use a yard for an addition to the home (be sure to check local bylaws – or ask your Julie Kinnear Team realtor, they'll know how to get this info quickly).
+Another potential benefit is the opportunity to use a yard for an addition to the home (be sure to check local bylaws – or ask your Julie Kinnear Team, we'll know how to get this info quickly :)

 - Is the neighbourhood right for you?
-The Julie Kinnear Team specializes in homes in the heart of Toronto, and can help you with this critical question.
-Of course, schools are an important consideration, and Kinnear's team can help guide you by providing details of a school's reputation in terms of safety as well as academic achievement.
-They can also help you learn more about services such as daycare, as well as off-leash dog parks, sports facilities and libraries?
+The Julie Kinnear Team specializes in homes in the heart of Toronto and can help you with this critical question.
+Of course, schools are an important consideration, and our Team can guide you by providing details of schools' reputation in terms of safety as well as academic achievement.
+They can also help you learn more about services such as daycare, as well as off-leash dog parks, sports facilities and libraries.

 A big part of the home buying and selling equation is understanding it's all a very fine balancing act.
 Our team can help you through the process, ensuring you're guided and protected along the way by a true professional.
 For example, there's always the question of should you sell first or buy first?
 We help our clients figure out the best and worse case in each scenario.